Hot summer with great new possibilities!

 - Declarative Development & Administrating: after selecting this application layout, you will have quick access to all your sObjects in the Admin panel, with the most important information about them, and an ability to work on your data security and permissions or data analysis with our SOQL Executor.
 Also, you will get an ability to quickly troubleshoot with the Debug Logs panel.
-We want to draw your attention that, of course, the Solution Explorer is also available for you by default - it is located at the same panel as Admin panel in a separate tab.
+We want to draw your attention to that, of course, the Solution Explorer is also available to you by default - it is located in the same panel as Admin panel on a separate tab.

 The default set of selected metadata types for your new projects will include Approval Processes, Custom Labels, Objects, Custom Tabs, Dashboards, Email Templates, Layouts, Permission Sets, Report Types, and Workflows.

 - Coded Development: if this role corresponds to you working flow, and you have selected the appropriate application layout, the IDE will be focused on Apex, Lightning, and Visualforce development.
 Also, the functionality related to Unit testing will be available to you from the get go, and you will have the debugging options on your default TWS UI.
 The metadata types which are included to the default ones are the following: Apex Classes, Apex Components, Apex Pages, Apex Triggers, Aura Definition Bundles, Objects, and Static resources

 If you want to change the default layout for your TWS UI to another 'Role', you can always find the 'Initial Application Layout selection' windows in the menu View → Switch IDE Layout.